sass/sass-site/source/documentation/at-rules/mixin.md

   syntax errors when refactoring your stylesheets.
 {% endfunFact %}

-{% markdown %}
 ### Optional Arguments

 Normally, every argument a mixin declares must be passed when that mixin is included.
 However, you can make an argument optional by defining a *default value* which will be used if that argument isn't passed.
 Default values use the same syntax as [variable declarations][]: the variable name, followed by a colon and a [SassScript expression][].
 This makes it easy to define flexible mixin APIs that can be used in simple or complex ways.

 [variable declarations]: /documentation/variables
 [SassScript expression]: /documentation/syntax/structure#expressions
-{% endmarkdown %}

 {% codeExample 'optional-arguments' %}
   @mixin replace-text($image, $x: 50%, $y: 50%) {